DEFRA/ffc-jenkins-pipeline-library/README.md

 Checks GitHub to determine if a given Release Tag already exists for that repo.

 Takes three parameters:
-- the container tag in semver format to check for on GitHub e.g 1.0.0
+- the container tag in SemVer format to check for on GitHub e.g 1.0.0
 - the repository name to check
 - the GitHub connection token secret text